AI-estimated baseline profile. Be the first to log a session!

 What does Zhu Cha taste like?

-Zhu Cha is a green from Zhejiang, China.
 This classic Zhu Cha, famously known as Gunpowder tea, delights with its distinctive smoky aroma, a direct result of its traditional pan-firing in Zhejiang.
 The tightly rolled pellets unfurl into a he.
-It falls in the "Smoky, Robust, Hearty" flavor archetype.
+It leans smoky, robust and hearty.

 Where does Zhu Cha come from?